West coast USA road trip itinerary

 After all the National Parks, I bet you’d love to see a big city again.
 It’s time for Las Vegas!
 And Las Vegas is one of the best places to visit in the US.
 It’s a pretty long drive from Springdale to Las Vegas, but there are some nice stops: Grafton ghost town and the Valley Of Fire State Park.

 In Las Vegas, you can do whatever you want!
 There are plenty of fun places to visit and.
-For example, visit the awesome themed hotels, enjoy a show, go shopping, or try some gambling.
+For example, visit the famous themed hotels, enjoy a show, go shopping, or try some gambling.

 Day 15: Death Valley